santanuroul123/argocd-in-one-shot/04_first_app_deployment/ui_approach/nginx/README.md

 ![nginx-pod-5-running](../output_images/image-9.png)

-In your ArgoCD nginx-app you can see that from 3 to 5 pods are created:
+In your ArgoCD, in `nginx-app` you can see that pods are created from 3 to 5:

 ![nginx-app-5-pods](../output_images/image-10.png)